primeqa/primeqa/examples/mrc/README.md

  - PrimeQA also supports answering questions to which answers are collective e.g. lists.

 For Training/Evaluating questions with lists as answers it is important to include the following argument parameters and values.
-The answer length must be longer and there are less annotations so the non-null threshold must be 1.
+The answer length must be longer and there are less annotations so the non-null threshold must be 1 (There are no null answers).
 See `examples/listqa/README.md` for more information and a use case using NQ list data:
 ```
        --max_seq_length 512 \
        --learning_rate 5e-05 \